MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-dbh.md

 # Using DBH

 DBH is a command-line tool that exposes many of the functions in the DbgHelp API (dbghelp.dll).
 It can display information about the contents of a symbol file, display specific details of the symbols in the file, and search through the file for symbols matching various criteria.
+For more information, see [Debug Help Library](/windows/win32/debug/debug-help-library).

 The functionality provided by DBH is similar to that provided within WinDbg, KD, and CDB by commands such as [**x (Examine Symbols)**](../debuggercmds/x--examine-symbols-.md).